How to Become a Freelance Writer: 6 Tips From a $200K Earner

 Explore job postings in your niche to find out what companies are looking for in their writers.
 That way when you go to pitch a new client, you can highlight how your experience makes you a perfect fit for the job.

-Perhaps the best way to launch or uplevel your freelance writing career is to make an investment in yourself.
+Perhaps the best way to launch or up-level your freelance writing career is to invest in yourself.
 There are two main ways to invest in your new writing career.

 Time: This one is a given.
-As with any new skill — especially one you want to make money with — you should plan to spend a significant amount of time researching, reading, and improving your writing.
+As with any new skill — especially one you want to make a decent amount of money with — you should plan to spend a significant amount of time researching, reading, and improving your writing.

-This includes reading books and blogs, listening to podcasts, setting your rates, pitching new clients, learning new in-demand skills, and anything else required to get your freelance writing business off the ground.
+This includes reading books and blogs, listening to podcasts, setting your rates, learning content marketing, pitching new clients, learning new in-demand skills, and anything else required to get your freelance writing business off the ground.

 If You Want to Become a Professional Freelance Writer, Persistence is Key